Links to

 Continuously updated List

-Information about known Exoplanets from All Methods (313
+Information about known Exoplanets from All Methods,

-as of 21 Oct 2008), Extrasolar Planets Encyclopedia (European site)
+Extrasolar Planets Encyclopedia (European site)

-as of 10 Feb 2008), California & Carnegie Planet Search,
+updated), California & Carnegie Planet Search,

 exoplanets.org